 The length of the schedule can be set explicitly through the 'duration' field.
 Otherwise, it is set by the config setting FLEXMEASURES_PLANNING_HORIZON, which defaults to 48 hours.
 If the flex-model contains targets that lie beyond the planning horizon, the length of the schedule is extended to accommodate them.
-Finally, the schedule length is limited by max_planning_horizon_config, which defaults to 169 hours.
+Finally, the schedule length is limited by max_planning_horizon_config, which defaults to 2520 steps of the sensor's resolution.
 Targets that exceed the max planning horizon are not accepted.